 Funding your retirement will be different than mine.

-To fund our needs and desires in our financial future I’ve done some math on this and we’ll rely on the following to fulfill our plan:
+To fund our needs and desires in our financial future I’ve done some math on this and we’ll rely on the following to achieve our plan:

 - A paid off home.
 We wish to avoid entering retirement or semi-retirement with any debt.
 Servicing debt reduces your financial flexibility because you are forced to pay other people first.
-At the time of this post we hope to have a paid off home in another 5-7 years.
+We plan to start semi-retirement/part-time work only when all debt is done.

 - Government programs.
 Based on Service Canada information the average Canada Pension Plan (CPP) payment is just over $600 per month for new beneficiaries at age 65.
 We’ll also have Old Age Security (OAS) income as well.
 We are however not relying on CPP or OAS for an early retirement.
-These payments will be considered icing on the cake as we get older.
+These payments will be considered icing on the cake per se as we get older to fund extra wants.

 - Part-time income.
 I can’t sit still for long so I expect to have some form of work for the rest of my life.
 What that is I don’t know.
 It could be this blog long-term if it grows.
-It could be running my own financial planning business (after I obtain some professional designations).
-It could be some other small business venture.
+It could be running my own financial planning business or other.
 It could be part-time, seasonal work.
 It could be all of these things or different things.
 Time will tell.
 I’ll figure it out. 🙂

 These are our high-level assumptions for the financial future.
 We have work to do to meet our goals and desires but we’ve made great progress to date.
 No doubt our plans and needs will continue to evolve over time but this is our updated perspective.
 I’ll keep you posted.